M0d-4/AppNest/README.md

 - Core of LiveContainer
 - Contains the logic of setting up guest environment and loading guest app.
 - If no app is selected, it loads LiveContainerSwiftUI.

-### LiveContainerSwiftUI
-- SwiftUI rewrite of LiveContainerUI (by @hugeBlack)
-- Language file `Localizable.xcstrings` is in here for multilingual support.
-To help us translate LiveContainer, please visit [our crowdin project](https://crowdin.com/project/livecontainer)

 ### MultitaskSupport
 - Contains the implementation of multitasking feature.